Stellarium/stellarium/BUILDING.md

 #### Linux without QtWebEngine

 On some distributions (known for ARM systems, like Raspberry OS (Raspbian)) there is no QtWebEngine.
-You must call cmake with the -DWITH_QTWEBENGINE=0 option in the next step.
-The result is shown in the system webbrowser.
+The CMake script will check installed `qtwebengine5` package and if then is not in system then Stellarium will build without QtWebEngine support.
+The result is shown in the system web browser.

 #### MacOS